Hochfrequenz/malo-id-generator/README.md

 It's a super basic website with three "pseudo files":

-1. `/api/generate-malo-id` that returns an HTML site which refers to
+1. [`/api/generate-malo-id`](https://malo-id-generator.azurewebsites.net/api/generate-malo-id) that returns an HTML site which refers to (this is the main entry point for users)
 2. `/api/favicon` (returns a favicon) and refers to
 3. `/api/style` (returns a stylesheet)